awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example.md

 ## Test the Setup<a name="with-kinesis-example-configure-event-source-test-end-to-end"></a>

 To test the event source mapping, add event records to your Kinesis stream\.
-The `--data` value will be base64\-encoded  when it is added to the Kinesis stream.
+The `--data` value is a string that the CLI encodes to base64 prior to sending it to Kinesis\.
 You can run the same command more than once to add multiple records to the stream\.

 ```
 $ aws kinesis put-record --stream-name lambda-stream --partition-key 1 \